karthiktadepalli1/econ-twitter-network/README.md

 # EconTwitter Network

 EconTwitter is one of my favorite communities on the internet---a place to find new papers as well as new recipes.
+So I thought it would be fun to create the EconTwitter network that represents this community, so that anyone can examine what it really looks like.

 ### econs.csv